Man Utd to make third bid of about £55m for Mount

 The 24-year-old has been capped 36 times by England, scoring five goals, and was part of manager Gareth Southgate's squad for the 2022 World Cup in Qatar.

-Mount came through Chelsea's academy before joining Dtuch side Vitesse on loan for the 2017-18 season, scoring nine goals in 29 Eredivisie appearances.
+Mount came through Chelsea's academy before joining Dutch side Vitesse on loan for the 2017-18 season, scoring nine goals in 29 Eredivisie appearances.

 The following campaign he was loaned to Derby County, scoring eight goals in 35 Championship games under manager Frank Lampard as the Rams suffered a 2-1 defeat by Aston Villa in the play-off final.